Effect of a magnetic field on the thermodynamic properties of a high-temperature hadron resonance gas with van der Waals interactions: Formulation

 The entropy density $s(T,\mu)$ and energy density $\varepsilon(T,\mu)$ in VDWHRG can now be obtained as,

 The initial form of VDWHRG excluded interactions between baryon-antibaryon pairs and in between pairs involving at least one meson \cite{Samanta:2017yhh,Vovchenko:2015vxa,Vovchenko:2015pya,Vovchenko:2016rkn}.
 The baryon-antibaryon interactions were ignored under the assumption that annihilation processes dominate \cite{Andronic:2012ut,Vovchenko:2016rkn}.
-Meson interactions were ignored as their inclusion led to a suppression of thermodynamic quantities and couldn't explain the lQCD data at vanishing $\mu_B$ towards high temperatures \cite{Vovchenko:2016rkn}.
+Meson interactions were ignored as their inclusion led to a suppression of thermodynamic quantities and could not explain the lQCD data at vanishing $\mu_B$ towards high temperatures \cite{Vovchenko:2016rkn}.
 The attractive and repulsive parameters, in this case, were derived either from properties of the ground state of nuclear matter \cite{Vovchenko:2015vxa} or by fitting the lQCD results for different thermodynamic quantities \cite{Samanta:2017yhh,Sarkar:2018mbk}.
-A formalism including the effect of meson-meson interactions through a hardcore repulsive radius ($r_M$) ~\cite{Sarkar:2018mbk} was developed where a simultaneous fit to the lQCD values was done to obtain the values of $a$ and $b$.
+A formalism including the effect of meson-meson interactions through a hard-core repulsive radius ($r_M$) ~\cite{Sarkar:2018mbk} was developed where a simultaneous fit to the lQCD values was done to obtain the values of $a$ and $b$.
 The VDW parameters were considered to be fixed for all values of $\mu_B$ and $T$ in each of these implementations.
 The total pressure in the VDWHRG model is then written as \cite{Samanta:2017yhh,Vovchenko:2015vxa,Vovchenko:2015pya,Vovchenko:2016rkn,Sarkar:2018mbk},

-Here, the $P_{M}(T,\mu), P_{B(\bar B)}(T,\mu)$ are the contributions to pressure from mesons and (anti)baryons, respectively, and are given by,
+Here, the $P_{M}(T,\mu), P_{B(\bar B)}(T,\mu)$ are the contributions to pressure from mesons and (anti)baryons, respectively, and are given by

-Here, $M$, $B$, and $\bar B$ represent mesons, baryons, and anti-baryons, respectively. $\mu^{*M}$ is the modified chemical potential of mesons because of the excluded volume correction, and $\mu^{*B}$ and $\mu^{*\bar B}$ are the modified chemical potentials of baryons and anti-baryons due to VDW interactions~\cite{Sarkar:2018mbk}.
+Here, $M$, $B$, and $\bar B$ represent mesons, baryons, and antibaryons, respectively. $\mu^{*M}$ is the modified chemical potential of mesons because of the excluded volume correction, and $\mu^{*B}$ and $\mu^{*\bar B}$ are the modified chemical potentials of baryons and antibaryons due to VDW interactions~\cite{Sarkar:2018mbk}.
 Considering the simple case of vanishing electric charge and strangeness chemical potentials, $\mu_{Q} = \mu_{S} = 0$, the modified chemical potential for mesons and (anti)baryons can be obtained from Eq.~(\ref{eq2}) and Eq.~(\ref{eq27}) as;